zach6585/scripts_front_temp/README.md

     - Make sure text next to checks and xs is correct
     - Make sure all images are correct

-3) Finish the comment thing
+3) Finish the comment thing (Currently on script 3 page 8)

 Extras: